-- A) open all the switches and disconnectors on the UPSs (SWIN, SWBY, SWOUT and SWMB) and on the battery cabinets. - B) Close SWMB on one unit and check that on all the units: - The voltage present between the corresponding input and output terminals of each UPS is <2Vac.
-If not, check that the UPSs are connected to each other correctly. - Once the operation has terminated, open SWMB. - C) Start up UPS1 by closing SWIN, SWBY and SWOUT.
-Wait until the message "NORMAL OPERATION" appears on the display. - D) Close SWIN, SWBY on all the other UPSs. - E) Check that all the parallel-connected MPT NP are on. - F) close the disconnector or the fuses on the battery cabinets
+A) open all the switches and disconnectors on the UPSs (SWIN, SWBY, SWOUT and SWMB) and on the battery cabinets.

+B) Close SWMB on one unit and check that on all the units:

+- □ The voltage present between the corresponding input and output terminals of each UPS is <2Vac.
+If not, check that the UPSs are connected to each other correctly. - Once the operation has terminated, open SWMB.

-FOR OPERATION WITH A SINGLE BATTERY ONLY
+C) Start up UPS1 by closing SWIN, SWBY and SWOUT.
+Wait until the message "NORMAL OPERATION" appears on the display.

+After a few moments, messages on the UPS status will start to scroll across the first line of the display panel.
+These will include the following message regarding the battery disconnector:

+Wait: DO NOT connect the BATTERY

+D) Close SWIN, SWBY on all the other UPSs.

+E) Check that all the parallel-connected MASTER HE s are on.

-Check the letter "X" on the second line of the display panel:
+close the disconnector or the fuses on the battery cabinets only when the following message is shown on the first line of the display panel:

+BATTERY CHARGER OFF
-Example: "UPS type", "X" OUT=YYY%VA, BATT=YYY%Ah, 5=ON(or OFF) N.B.: the UPS with a capital "X" (B or P) is the MASTER unit

-The "X" on the MASTER unit may be:

-$\square$ X= B, the parallel battery code has already been inserted.

-Only the battery capacity value has to be inserted (see below).

-□ X= P the parallel battery code must be inserted by pressing keys 3, 5 in sequence on the control panel and the code 467123 (repeat the same sequence to disable the parallel).
+FOR OPERATION WITH A SINGLE BATTERY ONLY Check the letter "X" on the second line of the display panel: Example: "UPS type", "X" OUT=YYY%VA, BATT=YYY%Ah, 5=ON(or OFF) N.B.: the UPS with a capital "X" (B or P) is the MASTER unit The "X" on the MASTER unit may be: \Box X= B, the parallel battery code has already been inserted.
+Only the battery capacity value has to be inserted (see below). \Box X= P the parallel battery code must be inserted by pressing keys 3, 5 in sequence on the control panel and the code 467123 (repeat the same sequence to disable the parallel).
 The UPSs connected to the one in which the code is inserted will be automatically configured through the parallel cable (the letter "b" will be displayed on all the UPSs).
 This configures the value of the battery capacity only; this value must be inserted on the MASTER UPS, which will send the information to the other units via the signal cable.

-G) Close SWMB of UPS 1 and check that the whole system switches onto the by-pass line (the bypass LED on unit1 will flash while it must be on steady on the other UPSs), then open switch SWMB again.
+G) Close SWMB of UPS 1 and check that the whole system switches onto the bypass line (the bypass LED on unit1 will flash while it must be on steady on the other UPSs), then open switch SWMB again.
 Wait a few seconds then check that the UPS1 returns to "NORMAL OPERATION".